awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 **Note**
 `ResultPath` is used to include content from the result with the input, before passing it to the output\.
 But, if `ResultPath` isn't specified, the default is to replace the entire input\.

-## Use `ResultPath` to Include Result with Input<a name="input-output-resultpath-append"></a>
+## Use ResultPath to Include Result with Input<a name="input-output-resultpath-append"></a>

 The following diagram shows how `ResultPath` can include the result with the input\.

 ![\[Include input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/input-output-resultpath-append.png)![\[Include input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)![\[Include input with ResultPath\]](http://docs.aws.amazon.com/step-functions/latest/dg/)

-Using the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input:
+Using the state machine and Lambda function described in the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial, we could pass the following input\.

 ```
 {